Neshaminy Manor Review: An Honest Look Inside

 - Licensed Practical Nurses (LPNs): 40 minutes per resident daily

-- Registered Nurses (RNs): 29 minutes per resident daily
+- Registered Nurses (RNs): about 33 minutes per resident daily

 New federal regulations will require at least 0.55 hours of daily RN care per resident.
 Neshaminy Manor would need to increase RN staffing to meet these future requirements.

-Neshaminy Manor's nursing staff turnover rate is 22.1%, well below Pennsylvania's average of 46.6% and the national average of 52%.
-Low turnover means residents interact with the same caregivers over time, building trust and familiarity.
-This stability likely contributes to consistent, familiar care.
+Neshaminy Manor's total nursing staff turnover is about 16 percent, well below typical Pennsylvania and national averages.
+Low turnover means residents tend to see the same caregivers over time.

-The RN turnover rate is 32.6%, also well below state and national averages.
-Residents benefit from interacting with the same clinical staff rather than adjusting to new personnel frequently.
+The registered nurse turnover rate is about 21 percent, also below typical state and national averages.
+Residents benefit from interacting with the same clinical staff.

 This staff stability may explain how Neshaminy Manor maintains quality outcomes despite lower overall staffing hours.